MicrosoftDocs/win32/desktop-src/direct3d11/overviews-direct3d-11-render-multi-thread-differences.md

 ---
 title: Threading Differences between Direct3D Versions
-description: Many multi-threaded programming models make use of synchronization primitives (such as mutexes) to create critical sections and prevent code from being accessed by more than one thread at a time. ms.assetid: '0c4f984e-4dd0-4714-b911-592ca86d5dc0'
+description: Many multi-threaded programming models make use of synchronization primitives (such as mutexes) to create critical sections and prevent code from being accessed by more than one thread at a time. ms.assetid: 0c4f984e-4dd0-4714-b911-592ca86d5dc0 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Threading Differences between Direct3D Versions

 Many multi-threaded programming models make use of synchronization primitives (such as mutexes) to create critical sections and prevent code from being accessed by more than one thread at a time.

-However, the resource creation methods of the [**ID3D11Device**](id3d11device.md) interface were designed to be re-entrant, without requiring synchronization primitives and critical sections.
+However, the resource creation methods of the [**ID3D11Device**](/windows/win32/D3D11/nn-d3d11-id3d11device?branch=master) interface were designed to be re-entrant, without requiring synchronization primitives and critical sections.
 As a result, the resource creation methods are efficient and easy to use.